StephenNafula/smartassign/README.md

 # Student Assist LMS 📚✨

+## Note for Hackathon Judges 🚀

+During the hackathon, our initial repository contained the early version of this project.
+However, due to backend and frontend hosting platform constraints, some features could not run as intended.

+This repository (**https://smartassign-document-bo2j.bolt.host/**) is a refined continuation of the same idea, with fully working features, improved UI, and better code structure.

+We decided to create a new repo: (**https://github.com/StephenNafula/smartassign-continued.git**) to present a clean, functional version for review while still staying true to our original hackathon concept.

+➡️ **We kindly request that this updated repository be considered for review , as it represents the complete and functional version of our hackathon project.**

 ## Overview
 Student Assist LMS is a lightweight web-based Learning Management System designed to help students **submit assignments easily**, while also addressing challenges like **slow devices, unstable internet, and lack of access to laptops**.
 It includes: